 - Deleting Views

 - Sorting on Fields

 - Calendar View

 If you are permitted, you can select the fields to display by clicking Choose Fields in the Summary Options drop-down:

 This will give you an alphabetical list of fields available for display (left hand column) and those already selected (right hand column).
 In the left hand column, highlight the field you wish to add.
 In the right hand column, you can specify where in the view you want it to sit by highlighting the field that you wish the new field to sit next to.
 Use the > and < chevrons to move the fields to and from the list of those available and those selected.
 Use the >> and << to move all fields simultaneously.

 Clicking OK will save your field selection, and then your new field will be included in the summary view:

 The search box is a free-text field in which you can search the Record list that you are currently viewing, using any entered search terms.
 Pressing enter after typing a search term will bring up all records in the list that include the search term.
 You may want to search for all tickets related to a specific person for instance.

-Clicking on the icon will bring up the search screen:
+Clicking on the icon will bring up the advanced search screen:

 This screen can be used to create refined searches that include multiple parameters and search terms: